-Sociology examines the processes and structures which shape social groups of all sizes, including friends, families, workplaces, and nations.
-The study of sociology provides students with unique interpretive tools for understanding themselves and others in a changing world.
-Sociology has broad appeal to those who are interested in developing practical skills and analytical talents.
+Sociology is a social science that examines the processes and structures which shape social groups of all sizes, including families, workplaces, and nations.
+The study of sociology provides students with unique analytical tools for understanding themselves and others in a changing world.
+Sociology has broad appeal to those who are interested in developing skills in research, critical thinking, and writing.
 Some of the practical pursuits enabled by sociological training are in the areas of program development, counseling, research, criminal justice, management, and marketing.
-The academic preparation is valuable to those interested in pursuing degrees in law, administration, social work, theology, or the social sciences.
+The academic preparation is especially valuable to those interested in pursuing degrees in law, public administration, social work, or any of the social sciences.